Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Introduction

+In this work, we analyze a database of QCT results.
+We investigate the mechanics of dissociation and identify key trends that exist for the dissociation reactions considered.
+We find that the classical Marrone-Treanor model~\cite{MarroneT1963} captures these trends quite well and we propose several modifications, resulting in a new multi-temperature model for air dissociation.
 This paper is organized as follows.
-In Sec.~\ref{sec:mmt_model} we review portions of the governing fluid equations relevant to modeling finite-rate chemistry of partially dissociated air within the context of a two-temperature $(T,T_v)$ description and introduce the MMT model.
+In Sec.~\ref{sec:mmt_model} we review portions of the governing fluid equations relevant to modeling finite-rate chemistry of partially dissociated air within the context of a two-temperature $(T,T_\mathrm{v})$ description and introduce the Modified Marrone-Treanor (MMT) model.
 Section~\ref{sec:qct_analysis} summarizes the main findings of our QCT database analysis.
 We identify the most important functional dependencies for probability of dissociation and vibrational energy change per dissociation revealed by the aggregate trajectory data.
 In Sec.~\ref{sec:fitting_qct_data} we introduce the analytical functional forms used to curve-fit the two-temperature dissociation rate coefficient and vibrational energy change per dissociation to the QCT database.
 In Sec.~\ref{sec:nb_effects} we discuss the need for and implementation of correction factors to account for non-Boltzmann depletion effects during quasi-steady-state dissociation in a shock-heated gas.
-In Sec.~\ref{sec:approach_to_equilibrium} we propose a functional dependence on mixture composition for these non-Boltzmann factors to ensure the MMT model reproduces the correct reaction and vibrational energy removal rates at thermo-chemical equilibrium.
-In Sec.~\ref{sec:verif_vs_dms} we verify our CFD implementation of MMT in $\mathrm{N_2/N}$ and $\mathrm{O_2/O}$ mixtures against DMS reference solutions in a variety of relevant scenarios.
+In Sec.~\ref{sec:approach_to_equilibrium} we propose a functional dependence on mixture composition for these non-Boltzmann factors to ensure the MMT model will reproduce the correct reaction and vibrational energy removal rates as the mixture approaches thermo-chemical equilibrium.
+In Sec.~\ref{sec:verif_vs_dms} we benchmark our CFD implementation of the MMT model against DMS reference solutions of nonequilibrium dissociation in $\mathrm{N_2/N}$ and $\mathrm{O_2/O}$ mixtures.
 All model parameters for thermodynamics, vibrational relaxation and dissociation chemistry are directly derived from, or fully consistent with the ab initio PESs which DMS also relies upon.
 Finally, in Sec.~\ref{sec:conclusion} we formulate the conclusions of this work.

-A full parametrization of the MMT model for 5-species air, including vibrational relaxation time fits derived from the ab inito PESs, as well as comparisons with DMS for full air model verification is will be discussed in an upcoming companion paper.
+A full parametrization of the MMT model for 5-species air, including vibrational relaxation times derived from the ab initio PESs, as well as benchmarking against DMS results for dissociating air will be discussed in an upcoming follow-up article.